 Apply Your Base Color

-Once your nails are adequately prepped, apply two thin coats of white polish and allow to dry.
+Once your nails are adequately prepped, apply two thin coats of white polish and allow them to dry.
 This will serve as the base for your water marble manicure.
-And, so long as you use Olive & June’s polishes, you won’t need to start with basecoat since it’s built-in.
+And, if you use Olive & June’s polishes, you won’t need to start with basecoat since it’s built-in.

 Prepare Your Water Marble Design

 After your nails have dried, layer dots of your different polish colors in the cup of room temperature water.